IGinX-THU/IGinX/README.md

 ## Team and Contributions

 We are the IGinX team at Tsinghua University.
-You can find team members and contributors in this [IGinX](https://github.com/THUIGinX/IGinX/graphs/contributors) repository, as well as in the former [Iginx](https://github.com/thulab/IginX/graphs/contributors) repository.
+You can find team members and contributors in this [list](https://github.com/THUIGinX/IGinX/graphs/contributors).

 IGinX is open for new team members or contributions.
 If you would like to join our team and work with us online or offline, don't hesitate to contact us.
 Besides Github, we are also reachable through [email](mailto:TSIGinX@gmail.com).
 If you would like to contribute, please create a Github issue first or pick up one of our open issues; then, address the issue by forking the repository and submitting your changes as a pull request.